 - Manage daily operations

 - Store supported by your branding

-If you still have doubts about selling beer into China:
+If you still have doubts about selling Premium beer in China:

 If you have any questions about the beer market opportunity in China, feel free to contact us.